 MBBS MRCGP DRCOG DCH

 Dr Cartwright qualified in medicine in 1986 having trained in London.
 He has worked in hospitals as far flung as Botswana and New Zealand, becoming a GP in Oxford and settling in Faringdon in 1993 as a partner in the practice.
-He is the author of three books on general practice and writes for Doctor Magazine.
-Within general practice his specialist interests are in heart disease and stroke, although he follows the tradition of a broad knowledge base essential in family practice.
-Outside medicine Simon's time is spent with his family of six.
-His passion is triathlon, and he can often be seen running around Faringdon!
+He is the author of three books on general practice and is the lead partner for medical research at the practice.
+His specialist interests are in heart disease and stroke, although he follows the tradition of a broad knowledge base essential in family practice.
+His passion is triathlon, having competed for the Great Britain team in 2011.

 BA MBBS MRCGP